IQSS/dataverse/doc/sphinx-guides/source/admin/solr-search-index.rst

 Clearing a Dataset from Solr
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This API will clear the Solr entry for the dataset specified.
-It can be useful if you have reasons to stop showing a published dataset in search results and/or on Collection pages, but don't want to destroy and purge it from the database just yet.
+It can be useful if you have reasons to want to hide a published dataset from showing in search results and/or on Collection pages, but don't want to destroy and purge it from the database just yet.

 ``curl -X DELETE http://localhost:8080/api/admin/index/datasets/<DATABASE_ID>``